 Isubyo is a Kinyarwanda word which means tree trunk.
 The brains behind the establishment of Isubyo have mastered the art of converting logs into whatever pleases the hearts of their esteemed customers.
 In doing so, they exceed the lofty expectations of those who never compromise quality.

-Isubyo House of Art was founded in 2017 by four young artists who are in tune with mother nature.
+Isubyo House of Art was founded in 2017 by four young artists.
 Their gifted hands transform pieces of wood into treasures.
 Every log they touch turns into gold.

 This post is not designed to feature Isubyo exclusively.
 It is about what transpired during Friday’s coffee break.
 If you have been following this blog for a while, you must be aware of the site’s Coffee Break segment.
 The venue of my latest coffee break is Kaso Outdoor, a coffee shop affiliated with Isubyo House of Art.